Internalmonster/Internalmonster/README.md

 Your smile is an idyllic assembly of integers in my read-only memory; A poignant fossil of electromagnetic energy.
 12/06/20 - 0715PM

+To remember - the capacitive measurements of your touch are parsed into mathematical representation.
+I miss the volatility of your memory.
+03/07/20 - 0744PM

 <img src="https://raw.githubusercontent.com/Internalmonster/Internalmonster/master/HeartHead.png" alt="Hi" width="100" height="100">